Azure/azure-sdk-for-js/README.md

 #### Getting back to a clean state

-If you're having problems and want to restore your repo to a clean state without any packages installed, run `rush unlink` followed by `rush purge`.
+If you're having problems and want to restore your repo to a clean state without any packages installed, run `rush uninstall`.
+Downloaded packages will be deleted from the cache and all node_modules directories will be removed.
 Now you can start clean by re-downloading and installing dependencies from scratch with `rush update`.
+This will not make any changes to any other files in your working directory.

+If you want to get back to a completely clean state, you can instead run `rush reset-workspace.
+This will perform the same operations as above, but will additionally run `git clean -dfx` to remove all untracked files and directories in your working directory.
+This is a destructive operation - use it with caution!!

 #### Onboarding a new library